rosieRRRRR/pqhd/README.md

 **Bundle Hash**
 A deterministic hash of the canonical PSBT, computed using SHAKE256-256, that commits to the complete transaction structure approved for signing.

+**CDR**
+Commit-Delay-Reveal.
+A two-transaction sequence used in the Secure Migration Protocol to move quantum-vulnerable legacy outputs into PQHD custody.

 **ConsentProof**
 A cryptographically signed, time-bounded object that binds explicit user intent to a specific action, transaction structure, device, role, session, and EpochTick window.